all-of-us/workbench/pheweb-test/README.md

 There are a few other caveats:
 1. A config.py file will need to be created to setup the cache location or disable the cache.
+   a.
+Pheweb defines the cache as "a directory where files common to all datasets can be stored"
+      But I am unsure of exactly how the cache is used at this time.
 2. If you do keep the cache, you will need to adjust the path location of the cache when you:
    a.
 Run the process locally
    b.
 Before you deploy to app engine so the app can find the cache when it gets uploaded

 Some files can be quite large and may take some time to deploy.
+I think we will need to work with some real data sets to determine the horizontal scalability and whether we can modify Pheweb to better work with our data.

+## SSL

+When deployed the app server is able to successfully use SSL.

 ### Scalability